SamMathelete/sambit-mishra-chat-app-test/README.md

 <p align="center"><img src="https://socialify.git.ci/SamMathelete/sambit-mishra-chat-app-test/image?language=1&amp;owner=1&amp;name=1&amp;stargazers=1&amp;theme=Light" alt="project-image"></p>

 <p id="description">This project is made as a submission for FSD Intern Task 1 for Arcsys Labs.
-This demonstrates the front end of a Chat App.</p>
+This demonstrates the front end of a Chat App.
+Technologies used are NextJS, TypeScript and ReduxJS.
+ReduxJS is used for the central state management.</p>

 <h2>🚀 Demo</h2>